9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 folding, there are no longer just two sequences for traversal.

-In other words, for two-dimensional arrays, there are enough permutations of possibly useful behaviour that there aren\'t many compelling reasons to choose a handful for a standard library.
-This problem is only compounded for higher dimensions, so it\'s best to let developers write folds that suit the needs of their applications.
+In other words, for two-dimensional arrays, there are enough permutations of possibly useful behaviour that there aren't many compelling reasons to choose a handful for a standard library.
+This problem is only compounded for higher dimensions, so it's best to let developers write folds that suit the needs of their applications.
 As we can see from our examples above, this is not hard to do.

 ### Modifying array elements

-While there exist \"modification\" functions for immutable arrays, they are not very practical.
+While there exist "modification" functions for immutable arrays, they are not very practical.
 For example, the `accum` function takes an array and a list of `(index, value)` pairs, and returns a new array with the values at the given indices replaced.